MinnowWare/CdeValidationPkg/README.md

 1.  create test programs that can be built for Windows NT (with Microsofts libcmt.lib), UEFI DXE, SMM, PEI (with CdePkg CdeLib) and
         SHELL (with Torito C Library) out of the same source code.

-2.  test status messages are written using a commonly used trace interface [`CDEMOFINE`](https://github.com/MinnowWare/CdePkg/blob/master/Include/CDE.h#L56) to
+2.  issue test status messages utilizing a commonly used trace interface [`CDEMOFINE`](https://github.com/MinnowWare/CdePkg/blob/master/Include/CDE.h#L56) to
         `stdout` (WinNT and UEFI SHELL) or to the StatusCode interface / COM1 at 115200,n,8,1 baud.

 3. Capture the trace messages for POST drivers (terminal program or log window of the emulator).